Donovoi/bstrings/README.md

 3. Change logging slightly to show a progress bar instead, this makes more sense as we now do chunks concurrently.
 4. Works in net9.0, have not tested any other.
 5. **NEW**: Automated builds and releases via GitHub Actions - every commit to master creates a new release!
+6. **NEW**: Enhanced output control - automatically suppresses console output when using `-q` with `-o` for maximum performance on large files!

 > 📦 **Ready-to-use builds**: Check the [Releases page](../../releases/latest) for the latest Windows x64 executable!